-Spectacularly cradled by the bold southeastern Andes Mountains that were so fundamental to the Inca belief system, Cusco sits at a daunting altitude of 3,400m (11,000 ft.).
-The air is noticeably thinner here than in almost any city in South America, and the city, best explored on foot, demands arduous hiking up precipitous stone steps, leaving even the fittest of travelers gasping for breath and saddled with headaches and nausea.
-It usually takes a couple of days to get acclimatized before moving on from Cusco to explore the mountain villages of the Urubamba Valley (also known as the Sacred Valley), the Amazon basin, and, of course, Machu Picchu, but many visitors find Cusco so seductive that they either delay their plans to explore the surrounding region or add a few days to their trip to allow more time in the city.
-Increasingly, travelers are basing themselves in one of the lower-altitude villages of the Sacred Valley, but there is so much to see and do in Cusco that an overnight stay is pretty much required of anyone who hasn’t previously spent time in the area.
+Cradled by the southeastern Andes Mountains that were so fundamental to the Inca belief system, Cusco sits at a daunting altitude of 3,400m (11,000 ft.).
+The air is noticeably thinner here than almost any city in South America, and Cusco, best explored on foot, demands arduous hiking up precipitous stone steps—leaving even the fittest of travelers gasping for breath and saddled with headaches and nausea.
+It usually takes a couple of days to get acclimatized.
+You’ll need to take it easy for the first few hours or even couple of days in Cusco.
+Pounding headaches and shortness of breath are the most common ailments, though some travelers are afflicted with severe nausea (others may little feel the effects of the altitude except when walking up Cusco’s steep hills).
+Drink lots of water, avoid heavy meals, and do as the locals do: Drink mate de coca, or coca-leaf tea.
+(Don’t worry, you won’t get high or arrested, but you will adjust a little more smoothly to the thin air.)
+If that doesn’t cure you, ask whether your hotel has an oxygen tank you can use for a few moments of assisted breathing.
+If you’re really suffering, look for an over-the-counter medication in the pharmacy called “Soroche Pills.”
+And if that doesn’t do the trick, it may be time to seek medical assistance; see “Fast Facts” below.
+Increasingly, travelers are basing themselves in one of the lower-altitude villages of the Sacred Valley, but there is so much to see and do in Cusco that an overnight stay (at a minimum) is pretty much required of anyone who hasn’t previously spent time in the area.